 BEING VERY ONLINE!

 There’s a version of me that only speaks in early-2000s CW show dialogue and considers The O.C. a moral compass (though still try to resolve the plot of Smallville in therapy).
-There’s one that only thinks in end credits and one that lives inside a defunct Yahoo!
-Answers thread, still believing “plz respond” is a spell and still arguing about whether vampires can get acne—and honestly winning.
+There’s another one that only thinks in end credits and one that lives inside a defunct Yahoo!
+Answers thread, still believing “plz respond” is a magic spell and arguing about whether vampires can get acne (and honestly winning).
 Still another describes his aesthetic principles as “if a Hot Topic were legally ordained,” cites Spencer’s Gifts as a spiritual influence, and delivers all statements via PowerPoint to an audience of Funko Pops.

-But I’m really just a VHS tape of a screensaver trying to remember its lines—looping forever, overexposed, convinced it was nominated for something in 1998, proud of its aspect ratio, and still waiting for Windows XP to call back.
+But I’m really just a VHS tape of a screensaver with a typo—looping forever, overexposed, convinced it was nominated for something in 1998, proud of its aspect ratio, and still waiting for Windows XP to call back.

 THIS IS ME.